2015 Thalys train attack: Motives and confession

 El Khazzani initially told his lawyer that he was simply a homeless man who, while sleeping in a Brussels park, found a suitcase containing a rifle and pistol, and that he had no intention to massacre the passengers but planned to rob them so that he might eat.
-However, authorities said that his explanations became less plausible with each questioning and that he had eventually stopped talking to investigators.
-According to prosecutor François Molins, El Khazzani listened to a "YouTube audio file in which the individual exhorted his followers to raise arms and fight in the name of the prophet" and that his Internet browsing history showed "clear evidence of terrorist intent."
+However, authorities said that his explanations became less plausible with each questioning and that he had eventually stopped talking to investigators; the prosecutor François Molins called El Khazzani's story "barely credible."
+He said El Khazzani had listened to a "YouTube audio file in which the individual exhorted his followers to raise arms and fight in the name of the prophet" and that his Internet browsing history showed "clear evidence of terrorist intent."
 Prosecutors discovered the files on his phone, which they say he listened to immediately prior to the attack.

 In December 2016, El Khazzani confessed to French courts that he had come from Syria and had traveled to Europe for the express purpose of killing Americans in revenge for bombings in Syria.
-He told a French judge that "I'm a real jihadist, but we do not kill women and children.
+He told a French judge, "I'm a real jihadist, but we do not kill women and children.
 I am not a slaughterer.
 I am a noble fighter.
 I am a soldier."
-French authorities did not believe the claims by El Khazzani that he wasn't planning a mass killing in light of the nine fully loaded magazines he had brought on board in order to reload his weapon.
+French authorities did not believe El Khazzani's assertions that he wasn't planning a mass killing in light of the nine fully loaded magazines he had brought on board in order to reload his weapon.
+Of El Khazzani's claim that he decided against murder once he had seen the Americans, Stone told the court, "If he'd wanted to stop he wouldn't have tried to kill me three times."

 Possible source of weapons

-French newspaper La Voix du Nord said that the gunman in the Thalys attack may have had connections to groups targeted by the Belgian counter-terror operation, and authorities investigated the link.
+The French newspaper La Voix du Nord said that the gunman in the Thalys attack may have had connections to groups targeted by the Belgian counter-terror operation, and authorities investigated the link.
 One of the gunmen in the 2015 Île-de-France attacks, Amedy Coulibaly, had purchased automatic weapons and a rocket launcher from Belgian gangs, allegedly in a black market near Brussels-South railway station, the station where El Khazzani boarded the train.